 Booking a hostel or cheap place to crash is easier than it used to be.
 Just pull up a site like Hostelbookers or Hostelworld and you can see all the options.
 Prices, location, reviews, and photos.
 (See note about about showing up though—booking ahead means paying list price.)

 Trusty guidebooks are still useful, though remember that the places listed in Lonely Planet don’t need your business very much and will be priced/packed accordingly.
 Often a better bet is to consult guides or websites run by people specializing in a region or country.
 Examples would be info and apps from Travelfish for Southeast Asia, Eurocheapo for Europe, or IndiaMike for the sub-continent.
-Or drill down further to sites like Yucatan Today or Guanajuato Guru in Mexico.
+Or drill down further to sites like Yucatan Today in Mexico.
 Just do some targeted searches and you’ll often find a great resource on even obscure destinations you thought nobody had heard of before.
 These days Google will even roughly translate ones built in another language.

 Mid-range Lodging Deals

 Once you get about the $30-$50 range, depending on country, your options open up a lot.
-As mentioned before, Hotwire and Priceline work very well in many developed countries if you use the message boards listed here to figure out what you’re probably getting in this “blind” buying process.
+As mentioned before, Hotwire and Priceline work very well in many developed countries if you use message boards to figure out what you’re probably getting in this “blind” buying process.
 Otherwise, mid-range chain hotel prices don’t vary much from site to site: there are too many agreements in place to keep that from happening.
 In the U.S., one of the most reliable discount finders is very old-school: the motel coupon books you find at highway rest stops.
 Printed deals are usually excluded from the price-fixing arrangements online.

 Otherwise, many of the methods listed for budget travelers still apply, especially the websites focused on a specific location.
 Andean Travel Web, for instance, has Cusco recommendations from $16 to $787 a night.
 And again, waiting until arrival can work at this level too, for independent hotels where the front desk person has some real authority to discount.